Anne MacKenzie (journalist): The Grampian years

 During her time at Grampian Television, Mackenzie was nicknamed 'the duchess' for being the top female at the television station.

+Although Mackenzie no longer worked on North Tonight she continued to present "We The Jury" in 1996.

 Switching channels

-Anne Mackenzie was recruited by the BBC in 1995.
+Anne Mackenzie left North tonight and was recruited by the BBC in September 1995.
 She presented her first edition of Scotland's national news programme, Reporting Scotland, on Wednesday 6 December 1995.
 She went on to host every Wednesday early evening broadcast.
 She also presented Good Morning Scotland on BBC Radio Scotland three mornings a week.

 Mackenzie's bosses offered her another night fronting the nightly broadcast.
 She was now at the helm every Tuesday and Wednesday night.
 Mackenzie continued her work with Radio Scotland and also fronted political shows, including Cross Examination.
 Anne Mackenzie was involved in BBC Scotland's coverage of the 1996 Dunblane Massacre.

 Later that year she reported for the BBC network current affairs show Here and Now, with Sue Lawley.
 Mackenzie also anchored several BBC Scotland current affairs programmes, fronting an economic debate programme called, Grasping the Thistle.

 In October 1997, Mackenzie left Radio Scotland as part of schedule changes to Reporting Scotland.
 She would now host the programme with Jackie Bird on alternate nights, as part of a mini revamp of the broadcast.
 This was short lived, as she left the show two months later, in December 1997, to front London-based Westminster Live.